Cloud-SPAN/04genomics/_extras/IGV_extra_lesson.md

 In order to use IGV, we will need to transfer some files to our local machine.
 We know how to do this with `scp`.
 Open a new tab in your terminal window and create a new folder.
-We'll put this folder on our Desktop for demonstration purposes, but in general you should avoide proliferating folders and files on your Desktop and instead organize files within a directory structure like we've been using in our `dc_workshop` directory.
+We'll put this folder on our Desktop for demonstration purposes, but in general you should avoide proliferating folders and files on your Desktop and instead organize files within a directory structure like we've been using in our `cs_course` directory.

 ~~~
 $ mkdir ~/Desktop/files_for_igv